Holstebro: Sport and leisure

-Team Tvis Holstebro was founded in 2000 and play handball, representing Holstebro in the men's Danish Handball League and the Danish Women's Handball League.
+Team Tvis Holstebro was founded in 2000 and play handball, representing Holstebro in the men's Danish Handball League and previously in the Danish Women's Handball League.
 The women's team has won the Women's European Handball Federation cup twice, in 2012-2013 and 2014-2015 and were runner's up in 2010-2011.
 The team's best placing in the domestic league was 2nd in 2012-13 and, as a result, they competed in the qualification rounds of the 2013–14 EHF Women's Champions League, the highest level competition in Europe.
+In 2020 Holstebro Håndbold was founded to play in the women's league.

 The men's handball team won the Danish Handball Cup in 2008 and have finished third in the domestic league three times, most recently in 2008.
 They achieved third place in the men's 2012–13 EHF Cup.
 Both teams play at Gråkjær Arena, a 3,250 capacity hall which can also be used for concerts.
 The arena is located to the north of the town center.

 Holstebro Idrætspark, located to the north-east of the town centre, is a multi-use sports complex.
 A stadium on the site is home to Holstebro BK, the town's football club who play in the 4th tier of Danish football.
 The site also features playing fields, beach volleyball courts and a sports hall.
 A tennis centre, including an indoor hall and seven outdoor courts, adjoins the site and is the home of Holstebro Tennis Club.
 Holstebro RK play rugby union in the town.

 Canoeing and kayaking on the nearly 100 km long Storåen is popular during the summer and early autumn.
 It is allowed between 15 June and 31 October.

 Holstebro Speedway Klub is a motorcycle speedway team who compete in the Danish leagues.
 The Skave Speedway track is located about 16 kilometres east of Holestebro on Hesselåvej 41B (south of Skave) and is adjacent to the Holstebro Moto Cross track.
 The venue has hosted important events, including the Danish final as part of the qualifying rounds of the Speedway World Championship in 1994.